regisphilibert/rp_hugo/content/post/wordpress-mindset/index.md

 Exactly, WordPress certainly did not introduce you to those.

 Let's say that for every page you have an HTML file at `that-page/index.html` and that’s a given.
 With Hugo you can make sure every page also has a JSON version and an [AMP](https://www.ampproject.org/docs/) version on top of that.
-They would live alongside their HTML brother at`that-page/index.json` and `that-page/index.amp.html` respectively.
+They would live alongside their HTML brother at`that-page/index.json` and `that-page/index.amp.html` respectively[^2].

+[^2]: For clarity we ommitted that Hugo will save AMP files at `/amp/that-page/index.html`

-All you have to do to make this happen is, through the settings introduced above, tell Hugo to add such formats to the desired __Kinds__ and add the expected template files.
+To make this happen, all you have to do, through the settings introduced above, is tell Hugo to add such formats to the desired __Kinds__ and add the expected template files.

 In short: